 Samsung T5 External SSD

 The test is simple, logon as a user, domain or local and insert a usb device.
 If the device is detected then the desktop will lock and the attack prevented, saving the user embarrassment and the companies data.
 Repeat for each device listed.

 The results, each of the listed devices locked the desktop, its then possible to prevent the HID attacks against an unlocked client, a positive result.
 Google you failed my, or maybe I failed to ask the correct question....

 Now some bad news before progressing, neither PowerShell or GPO Preferences support creating scheduled tasks based on 'on-event' triggers.
 Deployment in an enterprise will require ConfigMgr or something similar.

 And some more bad news, the HP Network MFD triggers 6416 events advertising itself as a usb device on the network, this locked my desktop numerous times.

 Finally logging on too quickly after a reboot, almost instantly locks the desktop.
 A small pause at the logon screen is needed before entering your credentials.

 However enabling 'Audit PNP Activity' in Advanced Auditing and creating a trigger on 6414 does protect against keyboard attacks on an unlocked desktop, its annoying, especially to the user and soon to be an angry user.

-As well enabling the above the following should be considered as part of the defense in depth:
+Alternatively the following should be considered as part of the defence in depth.